kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

    #end
    !
 ```
-In the first section we iterate through the stack and for switches with PoE Capability we add an Access Point to each switch until they are evenly distributed.
-Next we iterate through each switch evenly distributing guest interfaces.
-Lastly we iterate through filling the rest of the ports with workstation interfaces.
+In the first section, we iterate through the stack, and for switches with PoE Capability, we add an Access Point to each switch until they are evenly distributed.
+Next, we iterate through each switch evenly distributing guest interfaces.
+Lastly, we iterate through the ports filling the rest with workstation configured interfaces.

-While this is a methodology which deals programatically with port configuration and while you may adapt it for an environment, it is again lacking in the fact that its still not dynamic enough.
-First, its impossible to determine without looking at the configuration where something is to be plugged in and secondly if equipment or users are plugged into the wrong interface they may get the wrong level of access.
+While this methodology deals programmatically with port configuration, and while you may adapt it for an environment, it is again lacking because it's still not dynamic enough.
+First, it's impossible to determine without looking at the configuration where something is plugged in.
+Secondly, if equipment or users are plugged into the wrong interface, they may get the wrong level of access.

-To deal with all these outstanding issues we will look at the next lab section to provide the final solution to the problem.
+To deal with all these outstanding issues, we will look at the next lab section to provide the final solution to the problem.

 ## Step 4 - ***Autoconf Port Configuration - Use Case***
-Previously within the Composite Templating Lab and in the previous section we introduced a methodology of automatically configuring the interfaces within the switch.
-This configuration relies on a few variables which were use to extrapolate the settings which were then configured via the template.
-This allowed for a set of macros to be utilized to build out the various settings for VLANs, Ports and Uplinks.
+Previously within the Composite Templating Lab and in the previous section, we introduced a methodology of automatically configuring the interfaces within the switch.
+This configuration relies on a few variables used to extrapolate the settings that were then configured via the template.
+This allowed a set of macros to be utilized to build out the various settings for VLANs, Ports, and Uplinks.

-While these were methodologies which dealt programatically with port configuration and while you may adapt them for an environment, they are both lacking in the fact that they are not dynamic enough.
-Again, its impossible to determine without looking at the configuration where something is to be plugged in and secondly if equipment or users are plugged into the wrong interface they may get the wrong level of access.
+While these were methodologies that dealt programmatically with port configuration, and while you may adapt them for an environment, they are both lacking in the fact that they are not dynamic enough.
+Again, it's impossible to determine without looking at the configuration where something is plugged in.
+Secondly, if equipment or users are plugged into the wrong interface, they may get the wrong level of access.

-In previous revisions of code we could deal with some of the problems with Auto Smart Port technology, but that has been depricated and its replacement is a lot more dynamic.
-In this section we will deal with the first part of the problem with regard to assigning ports for hardware like Access Points.
+In previous code revisions, we could deal with some of the problems with Auto Smart Port technology, but that has been deprecated, and its replacement is a lot more dynamic.
+This section will deal with the first part of the problem concerning assigning ports for hardware like Access Points.

 ### ***Modify Code***
-First lests deal with vlans on the Target switch.
-In the example above we modifyied the existing code to extrapolate the various device VLANs using a built in variable like the native VLAN.
-This is not a totally bad idea.
-Then you could define different native VLANs for downstream switches on a distribution thereby building out the VLANs dynamically.
-If you prefere and excel list of numbers that could be an alternative.
-In that case you would not need this section and would just rely on the variables being used after this block of code.
+First, let's deal with VLANs on the Target switch.
+In the example above, we modified the existing code to extrapolate the various device VLANs using a built-in variable like the native VLAN.
+This is not a bad idea.
+Then you could define different native VLANs for downstream switches on a distribution, thereby building out the VLANs dynamically.
+If you prefer, an excel list of numbers could be an alternative.
+In that case, you would not need this section and rely on the variables being used after this code block.

 ```
    #set( $Integer = 0 ) ##defines Integer as numeric variable